Didip-eu/ddpa_htr/README.md

 ## How to use

-### 1. Compile the dataset: pages, regions, and lines
+### 1. Data preparation: pages, regions, and lines

 The `libs/charter_htr_datasets.py` module defines two classes